chung-leong/conradish-x/README.md

 # Conradish

-Conradish is a Chrome extension that lets you create print version of news articles with footnotes.
-It's designed for educators who wish to use online materials in the classroom.
-With its automatic translation feature, this extension is especially useful for teachers of foreign languages.
+Conradish is a Chrome extension that lets you create print version of online news articles.
+It strips out ads and other distractions, reformatting text to a uniform, professional look.
+In addition, it lets you attach footnotes to words and sentences.

+The extension was designed with educators in mind, those who wish to make use web materials in the classroom.
+It is especially useful for teachers of foreign languages thanks to its automatic translation feature.

 ![Conradish transformation](doc/img/transform-1.jpg)